DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

 where the path /whereever/GraphBLAS/GraphBLAS is the full path to this folder.
 The name "GraphBLAS/GraphBLAS" is used so that this can be done in MATLAB:

+    help graphblas

+To get additional help, type:

+    methods gb
-    help GraphBLAS
+    help gb

-Next, go to the GraphBLAS/GraphBLAS/private folder and compile the MATLAB
+Next, go to the GraphBLAS/GraphBLAS/@gb/private folder and compile the MATLAB mexFunctions.
+Assuming your working directory is GraphBLAS/GraphBLAS (where this README.md) file is located, do the following:
-mexFunctions:

-    cd private
+    cd @gb/private
     gbmake

 To run the demos, go to the GraphBLAS/GraphBLAS/demo folder and type: